-As noted earlier, DevOps adoption is driven by the need to leverage APM earlier in the application development and delivery life cycle-according to 48 percent of respondents who cite it as a critical influence.
-Companies are also drawn to DevOps practices as a way to improve customer satisfaction by avoiding negative feedback from end users about their application experience.
-Additionally, a DevOps environment alleviates a lack of collaboration between application developers and operations, and enables companies to deliver applications faster into the market.
-(See Figure 6.)
+Companies across industries are also drawn to DevOps practices to improve customer satisfaction by avoiding negative feedback from end users about their application experience.
+Healthcare and life sciences organizations demonstrate similar motivations.
+Additionally, a DevOps environment alleviates a lack of collaboration between application developers and operations, and enables companies to deliver applications faster into the market (see Figure 6).
+Healthcare and life sciences organizations are also driven by a greater need for faster time to market (45 percent versus 37 percent across industries)-not surprising, given the competitive nature of the industry.